gcstaublin/gcstaublin.github.io/_posts/2015-02-22-welcome-to-the-terrordome.md

 ---
 layout: post
 title:  "Welcome to the terrordome"
-subhead: "This my new website and I can't endorse it at all"
+subhead: "This is my new website, and I can't endorse it at all"
 tease: "It's new and shiny.
 Can I rip it apart and start over?"
 share: "A man rebuilds his website, using Jekyll.
-You won't belive what happened next"
+Stick around to see what happens next.
+It might surprise you."
 date:   2015-02-22
 ---